python-ellar/ellar/docs/overview/controllers.md

 # **Controllers**
-The Controller is responsible for handling incoming requests and returning responses to the client.
+The Controller plays a crucial role in managing incoming requests and providing responses to clients.
-The purpose of a controller is to receive specific requests for an application `ApplicationRouter`. `ApplicationRouter` on the other hand, decides which `controller` should handle an incoming request.
+Its primary function is to handle specific requests directed to an application's `ApplicationRouter`.
+In turn, the `ApplicationRouter` determines the appropriate `controller` to manage the incoming request.

 ![controller description image](../img/controller_description.png)

-Controllers can be said to be a router with many routes registered in them.
+Conceptually, controllers can be likened to routers with multiple registered routes within them.

 ### **Creating a Controller**
 To create a controller, we use classes and decorators.
 The `Controller` decorator associates classes with a required